markdown-extended/manifest/mde-manifest.md

 Each item of the sections below is identified by a structural ID composed like `A.B.C.` to allow it to be referenced and used in citations, implementations, documentations etc.

-The **notes** of this document (marked with the `NOTE - ` tag) MUST be considered as part of the specifications.
-The **advices** (marked with the `ADVICE - ` tag) are written to facilitate writers choices but MUST NOT be considered as specifications rules.

 For the purposes of this document, the following terms and definitions apply:

+**notes** - The notes of this document (marked with the `NOTE - ` tag) MUST be considered as part of the specifications.

+**advices** - The advices (marked with the `ADVICE - ` tag) are written to facilitate writers choices but MUST NOT be considered as specifications rules.

-**blank line** - a "blank line" in MDE is any line that does not output anything ; a line with only spaces MUST be considered as a blank line.
+**blank line** - a "blank line" in MDE is any line that does not output anything ; this concept is developed in the sections below.

-**meta characters** - any character used in at least one rule of the syntax
+**meta characters** - any character used in at least one rule of the syntax.

-**reference** - a mark of any kind that refers to a definition written elsewhere in the document (at its bottom for instance)
+**reference** - a mark of any kind that refers to a definition written elsewhere in the document (at its bottom for instance) ; this concept is developed in the sections below.

-**indentation** - in MDE like in many other languages, the "indentation" is made by writing a *tabulation* OR *four spaces* from last indentation limit (originally the left side of the document, which is the "indentation zero" limit)
+**indentation** - in MDE like in many other languages, the "indentation" is made by writing a *tabulation* OR *four spaces* from last indentation limit (originally the left side of the document, which is the "indentation zero" limit) ; this concept is developed in the sections below.

 **writers** - in these specifications, "writers" designates the "user", the persons who write contents using the MDE syntax